conveyor-mq/conveyor-mq/README.md

 ### Scheduled tasks

 Tasks can be scheduled to be added to the queue at some future point in time.
-To schedule a task, include a `enqueueAfter` property on a task:
+To schedule a task, include a `enqueueAfter` property on a task and call `manager.scheduleTask`:

 ```js
 const scheduledTask = {